Information

 conform to any relevant requirements of the law;

-b. power to buy, take on lease or in exchange any property necessary
+b. power to buy, take on lease or in exchange any property necessary for the achievement of the objects and to maintain and equip it for use;

 c. power subject to any consents required by law to sell, lease or